EducationalTestingService/metaphor/TOEFL-release/README.md

 SKLL (OPTIONAL)
 ---------
-This [section](https://github.com/EducationalTestingService/metaphor/blob/master/NAACL-FLP-shared-task/README.md#skll-optional) illustrates an example on using `SKLL` to execute experiments using the feature files.
+This [section](https://github.com/EducationalTestingService/metaphor/blob/master/NAACL-FLP-shared-task/README.md#skll-optional) illustrates an example on using `SKLL` to execute experiments using the feature files we provided here.

-If you need to cite, please use the following reference:
+For citation, please use the following reference:
 ---------
 [A Corpus of Non-Native Written English Annotated for Metaphor](http://www.aclweb.org/anthology/N18-2014.pdf) Beata Beigman Klebanov, Chee Wee Leong, and Michael Flor, in Proceedings of the Proceedings of 16th Annual Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL), New Orleans, Louisiana, 2018